FuncPipe: A Pipelined Serverless Framework for Fast and Cost-efficient Training of Deep Learning Models: Related Work

 \section{Related Work}

-\para{Pipeline in Serverless-based Training.} To the best of our knowledge, Dorylus~\cite{dorylus} is the only existing work that combines the notion of pipeline and serverless-based training.
-Dorylus is specialized for Graph Neural Network (GNN) models and adopts a hybrid system structure, i.e., CPU servers with serverless functions.
-It exploits the inherent features of GNN to separate the computation tasks, and uses serverless functions only for the lightweight linear algebra operations.
-Its pipeline design focuses on overlapping the computation tasks on server and serverless functions to hide network latency.
-Our work, on the other hand, exploits serverless-based pipeline for training DNN models.
-Our tasks cannot be easily separated and trained the same way as GNNs as they require much heavier computation and communication on serverless functions.
-We address such challenges with efficient communication design and careful co-optimization of model partition and resource allocation.
+\para{Pipeline in serverless-based training.} Dorylus~\cite{dorylus} is a pipelined framework with a hybrid structure, i.e., CPU servers with serverless functions, for training Graph Neural Network (GNN) models.
+It exploits the inherent features of GNN to separate the computation tasks and uses serverless functions only for lightweight linear algebra operations.
+In contrast, our work exploits a serverless-based pipeline for training DNN models, which cannot be easily separated and trained the same way using Dorylus because they require much heavier computation and communication.
+Hydrozoa~\cite{hydrozoa} proposes a pipelined framework that enables distributed training on GPU-enabled container instances.
+As serverless function has more stringent resource limits than container instance, our work focuses on providing more efficient communication design and careful co-optimization of model partition and resource allocation to tackle such resource challenges.
+Note that our optimization designs have the potential to benefit distributed training in other environments like the GPU-enabled container instances, as our preliminary experiments have demonstrated the benefits of our co-optimized model partition and resource allocation policy in GPU-based training.